tanho63/tanho.ca/content/posts/recs/index.md

 	introverted/non-assertive personalities.
 - [Julia Evans: Help, I Have A Manager!](https://jvns.ca/blog/2018/09/22/new-zine--help--i-have-a-manager/), zine (~$12)
-    - Having a good relationship with my manager is probably the most important factor in my happiness at work.
+    - Having a good relationship with your manager is probably the most important factor in your happiness at work.
 This zine is full of great advice on how to make that relationship better - how to handle 1:1s, asking for feedback, figuring out what they're good at, building a support system for areas they aren't as good, and more.
 - [Vasily Zubarev: How to hire sane engineers 2.0](https://vas3k.com/notes/hiring/index.html)